aunefyren/wrapperr/README.md

 <br>

 ### Build with Go
-If you want to build Wrapperr yourself, you can download whatever version/tag/branch you want, and place the files in a directory.
+If you want to build Wrapperr yourself instead of downloading a release, you can download whatever version/tag/branch/release of the source code you want, and place the files in a directory.
 With [Go](https://go.dev/dl/) installed, from the Wrapperr directory, run the following commands to build and execute Wrapperr:

 ```
 $ go build